Epistimis/.github/profile/README.md

 For most bugs, create a GitHub issue.
 If you believe you have found a security issue, see [Security](profile/SECURITY.md) for reporting instructions.

 # User Doc

+There is a [Data Modelling Guide](profile/FACE%20Data%20Modelling%20Guide.html) available.
+This is a draft guide.
+It is too large for Github to display.
+You can clone the .github repo and read it.

-We need user Doc!
+We need more user Doc!
 A draft will be provided soon in Markdown and linked here.
 Stay tuned!

 <!--